 Children whose particular medical need, mobility support needs, special educational needs or social circumstances that are supported by written evidence from a doctor, social worker or other relevant professional at the time of the application will be considered by the academy.
-The information must demonstrate that Haggonfields Primary School is the only school/academy which can cater for the child's particular needs.
+The information must demonstrate that Selston C of E Infant and Nursery School is the only school/academy which can cater for the child's particular needs.